ethereum/ethereum-org-website/src/content/developers/docs/nodes-and-clients/index.md

 ## Node types {#node-types}

 If you want to [run your own node](/developers/docs/nodes-and-clients/run-a-node/), you should understand that there are different types of node that consume data differently.
-In fact, clients can run three different types of node—light, full and archive.
+In fact, clients can run three different types of nodes: light, full and archive.
 There are also options of different sync strategies which enable faster synchronization time.
 Synchronization refers to how quickly it can get the most up-to-date information on Ethereum's state.

 ### Full node {#full-node}